Gaming Laptops Buyers Guide

 Instead, make sure you choose a true gaming laptop with an NVIDIA GeForce graphics card.
 These are available in a wide variety of models at different prices, with a faster and more powerful graphics enabling your laptop to run more demanding games at higher quality settings at a smooth frame rate.

-The NVIDIA GeForce range is divided into two product groups GeForce RTX and GeForce GTX, each with their own set of features and benefits, which we’ll explain in the next section.
-To make the selection process easier, we’ve divided all the GPUs into three main categories in descending performance: High-End, Mid-Range and Entry-Level.
+The NVIDIA GeForce range comprises over half a dozen models.
+To make the selection process easier, we’ve divided all the GPUs into four main categories in descending performance: High-End, Mid-Range and Entry-Level.

 NVIDIA GeForce RTX Graphics Cards